learn-co-curriculum/swift-collection-types/README.md

 #### `.append()`

-You can add to mutable array using the `.append()` method with the element to add placed inside the parenthesis.
+You can add to a mutable array using the `.append()` method with the element to add placed inside the parenthesis.
 The element must match the array's type.

 ```swift
 instructors.append("Mark")